atishay/eclectic-hugo-theme/README.md

   * `carousel` Provides support for running a carousel of content.
   * `centered` Provides content centered on the page behind the background image supplied as `background`
   * `content` Renders the content of the page's markdown content outside of the params.
 If not provided, page's markdown is rendered at the bottom and honors the page's title and subtitle properties.

+NOTE: Almost all the properties are optional.
+The theme is usable without providing any of the config properties.